jadupl2/jadupl2.github.io/_posts/2021-06-11-sadm-sysmon-config.md

 - **Particular day to evaluate (Column 9 to F)**
 Each of these columns represent a day of the week.
 Column 9 represent Sunday, 'A' Monday, 'B' Tuesday, 'C' Wednesday, 'D' Thursday, 'E' Friday and finally 'F' Saturday.
-By default, all of these columns contain a 'Y' meaning that he line is evaluated every day of the week.
+By default, all of these columns contain a 'Y' meaning that the line is evaluated every day of the week.
 For example, if you want to disable line evaluation on Saturday and Sunday, you would put 'N' in column '9' and 'F'.
 {: .text-justify}